 Note: You’ll probably want to bike or take a bus/tram back towards center after visiting the Haagse Markt as it’s a bit out of the way.
 The Haagse Markt is open on Mondays, Wednesdays, Fridays, and Saturdays.

 You have so many great dinner options in the Hague.
 Moving here, I thought that the Hague would be boring and typically Dutch, however it is one of the most diverse cities in the Netherlands partially due to the fact that most of the embassies in the Netherlands are here in the Hague.
 As a result, you can try food from all over the world in the Hague.
-I have a couple favorites that are close to center as well as one that is worth the trip.
+Click for a guide to my favorite affordable restaurants in the Hague.

 Bleyenberg is a modern Dutch restaurant right along Grote Markt, the main going out square in the Hague.
 The interior is absolutely stunning and I was really impressed with the quality of the food.
 Although I generally find Dutch food uninspiring, I was inspired by the flavors in the dish that I didn’t expect.
 They have an English menu and it’s best to make a reservation if you want to come here for dinner.
 Price: $$